-What is a Business Continuity Planner?
+What Does it Take to Be a Business Continuity Planner?

-Business Continuity Planner Definition Develop, maintain, or implement business continuity and disaster recovery strategies and solutions, including risk assessments, business impact analyses, strategy selection, and documentation of business continuity and disaster recovery procedures.
+Job Description & Duties Develop, maintain, or implement business continuity and disaster recovery strategies and solutions, including risk assessments, business impact analyses, strategy selection, and documentation of business continuity and disaster recovery procedures.
 Plan, conduct, and debrief regular mock-disaster exercises to test the adequacy of existing plans and strategies, updating procedures and plans regularly.
 Act as a coordinator for continuity efforts after a disruption event.

 - Create business continuity and disaster recovery budgets.

-Business Continuity Planner Required Skills
+Qualities of a Business Continuity Planner

 When polled, Business Continuity Planners say the following skills are most frequently used in their jobs:

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.